 Most of the shopping experiences were like this in some shape or form.
 You want to buy authentic clothing, material, wood working, furniture, silk, jewelry – they all sit you down and befriend you first, do a little demonstration and then find out if you are interested – it’s a pretty good sales tactic!
 The whole day was rather educational and I managed to somehow hold on to most of my money – mainly for the pure reason that I refuse to carry any additional weight in my already heavy luggage!

-We also made a stop at a herbal medicine man’s shop.
+We also made a stop at an herbal medicine man’s shop.
 He sat us down and showed us all of the various herbal remedies that the locals use as well as the natural makeup and soaps that are used.
 At the end of his demonstration he asked if anyone had any questions.
 Without really thinking I asked what he recommended for dry eyes.
 My eyes have been quite a mess lately – the dry, dusty, sandy conditions of Morocco aren’t what the optometrist ordered!
 My eyes have struggled in these conditions.
 The ‘medicine man’ quickly said – yes, I have just the thing, and pulled down this bottle of clear liquid and told me to come over to the bench and lay down.
 Without even thinking I obliged and laid down on the bench and let him start to pour this liquid into that my eyes.
 At that moment I realized that I was letting some Moroccan guy that I just met pour a unknown liquid into my eyeballs…maybe not the best idea in the world.
 To my delight, when I opened my eyes again I could see the world around me still – and my eyes felt good, it was rather soothing.
-After the fact he told me that it was rose water and it was used to sooth dry, tired eyes.
+After the fact he told me that it was rose water and it was used to soothe dry, tired eyes.

-It was a very long day in the medina.
-We picked up some fresh fruit for dinner and finally left the medina around 9PM…and the place was still filled with life.
+It was a very long day in the Medina.
+We picked up some fresh fruit for dinner and finally left the Medina around 9PM…and the place was still filled with life.
 The rest of my stay in Fez was more low key.
 The next night we went out for a sophisticated dinner to say our farewell to the lively city.
-We had drinks at the Sofitel Hotel which overlooked the medina.
+We had drinks at the Sofitel Hotel which overlooked the Medina.
 It was fun to be in a proper hotel again…doormen, cushy seats, great views…a far cry from my hotel room with the shower over the toilet!
 We had drinks at sunset and listened to the 250 mosques all do their ‘call to prayer’ at the same time that night.
-It was a beautiful echoing sound that slowly traveled through and above the medina.
+It was a beautiful echoing sound that slowly traveled through and above the Medina.
 Finally that night we had a Moroccan feast at an old restored riad (house) turned hotel.
 The food was outstanding and the atmosphere warm.
-I have successfully replaced my old Fez image of Mr. C in his Grand Puba hat with a new image the city of Fez.
+I have successfully replaced my old Fez image of Mr. C in his Grand Poobah hat with a new image of the city of Fez.
 Both are a step back in time, but only one is the real thing.